NEW YORK CITY

 Lynda has roughly nine more months of school and she’s determined to graduate even if it solidifies her role as what she called “the black sheep” of the family.
 “It all goes back to my culture.
 Asian people aren’t meant to go to the military, you don’t move 3,000 miles away from your family, you just don’t do that.
 You go to college, get a job, live at home with mom and dad till you’re 50.
 But I was the one who wanted to be independent.”

-This is the point at which her train of thought was quite literally rudely interrupted by the waitress, who brought out our meal with a side serving of what seemed to us like cold contempt.
+This is the point at which her train of thought was quite interrupted by the waitress, who brought out our meal.

 Lynda’s club sandwich looked delicious and filling, and she said it was worth the $9 price tag.
 However, we didn’t really spend a lot of time chatting about the quality of the food.